hliscorp/lucinda-framework-engine/README.md

-# Lucinda Framework: STDOUT Engine
+# Lucinda Framework: Engine

-Engine behind Lucinda Framework's standard output stream (managed by Servlets API), able to bind information in configuration.xml to APIs used by framework.
+Engine behind Lucinda Framework's able to bind information in configuration.xml to APIs used by framework.

+TODO: use Lucinda\Framework namespace